 Many apartments are located in the highly sought-after downtown area.
 The ever-rising cost of living in Washington, D.C. and New York City makes Baltimore’s relative affordability and rapid development extremely attractive.
 With easy public transportation access and walkability, these Baltimore communities put you within minutes of some of the best shopping, dining, and entertainment in Maryland.

 Whether you prefer the city-life aesthetic of a high rise apartment — like The Apartments at Charles Plaza — or the cozy garden-style community of Roland Ridge nestled near the lush Jones Falls Trail, Baltimore residencies provide the ideal home for everyone.

 The breathtaking views and amenities at Gallery Tower will have you waking up with a smile.
-With a rooftop pool, 24-hour fitness center, free utilities, and nearby public transportation access, you’ll get all the perks of pristine facilities and none of the pain associated with city dwelling.
+With a rooftop pool, 24-hour fitness center, and nearby public transportation access, you’ll get all the perks of pristine facilities and none of the pain associated with city dwelling.
 Just a few blocks away stands The Standard at Preston Gardens.
 This building towers over neighboring structures, providing an unobstructed view of the Inner Harbor.